GDPR-Compliant Analytics: The Complete Setup Guide for 2026

 - EU-based data processing

-The benefit: Track 100% of visitors legally, without annoying consent banners.
+The benefit: Track 100% of visitors legally, without consent banners.

 GDPR-Compliant Analytics Tools